+'1', the iperf client will be killed approximately 1 second after duration.
+This is a work-around for a "feature" in iperf that prevents it from stopping after the specified duration.
+(If set to '1', the iperf server is also killed approximately 2 seconds after duration.)

+- mss: TCP maximum segment size (passed to iperf -M option) - buf_size: Send and receive buffer size in bytes (passed to iperf -j and -k, which only exist for iperf with the CAIA patch [6]) - proto: Protocol to use, 'tcp' (default) or 'udp' (sets iperf -u option for 'udp') - rate: The bandwidth used for TCP (passed to iperf -a option) or UDP (passed to iperf -b option).
+Can end in 'K' or 'M' to indicate kilo bytes or mega bytes. - extra_params_client: Command line parameters passed to iperf client - extra_params_server: Command line parameters passed to iperf server

-- 2) start_ping: This starts a ping and has the following parameters: - client: IP or name of machine to run ping on - dest: IP or name of machine to ping - rate: number of pings per second (Windows ping only supports 1 ping/second) (default = 1) - extra_params: Command line parameters passed to ping - 3) start_http_server: This starts an HTTP server (lighttpd) and has the following parameters: - port: port to listen on (currently one server can listen on only one port) - config_dir: directory where the config file (lighttpd.conf) should be copied to - config in: local template for config file - docroot: document root on server (FreeBSD default: /usr/local/www/data, Linux/CYGWIN default: /srv/www/htdocs) - 4) create_http_dash_content: This creates fake content for the DASH-like client.
-It has the following parameters: - server: IP or name of HTTP server
+2) start_ping: This starts a ping and has the following parameters:

+- client: IP or name of machine to run ping on - dest: IP or name of machine to ping - rate: number of pings per second (Windows ping only supports 1 ping/second) (default = 1) - extra_params: Command line parameters passed to ping

+3) start_http_server: This starts an HTTP server (lighttpd) and has the following parameters:

+- port: port to listen on (currently one server can listen on only one port) - config_dir: directory where the config file (lighttpd.conf) should be copied to - config_in: local template for config file - docroot: document root on server (FreeBSD default: /usr/local/www/data, MacOSX default:

+/opt/local/www/htdocs, Linux/CYGWIN default: /srv/www/htdocs)

+4) create_http_dash_content: This creates fake content for the DASH-like client.
+It has the following parameters:

-- docroot: document root of HTTP server (FreeBSD default: /usr/local/www/data, Linux/CYGWIN default: /srv/www/htdocs) - duration: number of seconds of fake content - rates: comma-separated list of DASH rates in kB - cycles: comma-separated list of cycle lengths in seconds - 5) create_http_incast_content: This creates fake content for incast experiments.
-It has the following parameters: - server: IP or name of HTTP server - docroot: document root of HTTP server (FreeBSD default: /usr/local/www/data, Linux/CYGWIN default: /srv/www/htdocs) - sizes: comma-separated list of content file sizes - 6) start_httperf: This starts an httperf HTTP client.
-It has the following parameters: - client: IP or name of client - server: IP or name of HTTP server (passed to httperf --server) - port: port server is listening on (passed to httperf --port)
+- server: IP or name of HTTP server - docroot: document root of HTTP server (FreeBSD default: /usr/local/www/data, MacOSX default: /opt/local/www/htdocs, Linux/CYGWIN default: /s-rv/www/htdocs) - duration: number of seconds of fake content - rates: comma-separated list of DASH rates in kB - cycles: comma-separated list of cycle lengths in seconds

+5) create_http_incast_content: This creates fake content for incast experiments.
+It has the following parameters:

+- server: IP or name of HTTP server - docroot: document root of HTTP server (FreeBSD default: /usr/local/www/data, MacOSX default: /opt/local/www/htdocs, Linux/CYGWIN default: /s-rv/www/htdocs) - sizes: comma-separated list of content file sizes

+6) start_httperf: This starts an httperf HTTP client.
+It has the following parameters: